mayflower/oxid-bepado/docs/setup.md

 ## 2 Installing the Bepado SDK with Composer

-Change to the modules directory and execute `composer install`.
+Change to the `/modules/bepado` directory and execute `composer install`.

 (for further information on Composer see the [Composer documentation](https://getcomposer.org/doc/00-intro.md))